-This Is the Quickest Way to Check If Eggs Are Still Fresh
+This Is the Quickest Way to Tell If Eggs Are Still Good

-We spoke with head chef at HelloFresh, Claudia Sidoti, for the lowdown so you can accurately—and quickly—figure out how to tell if eggs in your fridge are good enough to eat and are in tip-top shape, or if it's time to toss them out.
+We spoke with the head chef at HelloFresh, Claudia Sidoti, for the lowdown so you can accurately—and quickly—figure out how to tell if eggs in your fridge are good enough to eat or if it's time to toss them out.

-What's the best way to tell if eggs are still good or are no longer fresh?
+How to tell if eggs are good or are no longer fresh: the egg float test.

-Sidoti elaborates on exactly how to tell if eggs are good or not: "Fresh eggs will sink to the bottom of the bowl on their sides.
+One of the easiest ways to check if eggs are still good is by using the egg float test.
+Sidoti elaborates on exactly how to tell if eggs are good or not with the egg float test: "Fresh eggs will sink to the bottom of the bowl on their sides.
 Older eggs will sink to the bottom at a tilted or upright position.
 If the eggs float, they're too old and you should toss them."

 How long do eggs typically stay fresh for?